arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 ![The Arduino® Portenta Cat.
 M1/NB IoT GNSS Shield](assets/featured.png)

 The **Arduino® Portenta Cat.
 M1/NB IoT GNSS Shield** is a board that enables cellular connectivity with both Cat.
 M1 and NB-IoT networks.
-Easily track your valuable assets across the city or worldwide with your choice of the GPS, GLONASS, Galileo or BeiDou Satellite navigation system.
+Easily track your valuable assets across the city or worldwide by choosing among GPS, GLONASS, Galileo or BeiDou Satellite navigation system.

 This article is a collection of guides, API calls and tutorials that can help you get started with the Arduino® Portenta Cat.
 M1/NB IoT GNSS Shield board.
 You can also visit the [documentation product page for the Arduino® Portenta Cat.
 M1/NB IoT GNSS Shield](/hardware/portenta-cat-m1-nb-iot-gnss-shield) for more in-depth tutorials about the different features.